Bến Tre province: Geography

-Geographically, Bến Tre is wedged between the two main branches of the Tiền Giang River, which is itself one of the two main branches of the Mekong.
+Geographically, Bến Tre is wedged between the two main branches of the Tiền Giang River, which is itself one of the two main distributary of the Mekong.
 The province's northern boundary is formed by the Tiền Giang's main course, while the province's southern boundary is formed by the Tiền Giang's largest branch (which breaks away from the Tiền Giang just upriver from Bến Tre province).
 Between the Tiền Giang and its main branch are two smaller branches, passing through the middle of Bến Tre.
+As a result, this province may be considered having 2 main river islands and has land borders only with Vĩnh Long Province on its western tip.

 The entire province is criss-crossed with a network of smaller rivers and canals.
 The extensive irrigation that this provides makes Bến Tre a major producer of rice, but also means that the area is prone to flooding.
 The Climate Change Research Institute at Cần Thơ University, in studying the possible consequences of climate change, has predicted that 51% of Bến Tre province can be expected to be flooded if sea levels rise by 1 meter.
 Bến Tre province is, on average, only 1.25 m above sea level.